Miley helps Astros beat Orioles 3-2 for 7th straight victory

 DAVIS DUSTUP

-Davis struck out as a pinch hitter in the seventh and ended up going 0 for 2, two nights after he had to be restrained in the dugout during a flare-up with manager Brandon Hyde.
+Davis struck out as a pinch hitter in the seventh and ended up going 0 for 2, two nights after he had to be restrained in the dugout during a flare-up with Hyde.
 After the team took Thursday off, the two spoke at length Friday afternoon in an effort to put it all behind them.

 “I knew right after it happened we were going to be fine, and we are,” Davis said.